 2012 Norbert Leo Butz and Katie Holmes co-star in the Broadway premiere of Theresa Rebeck's dark comedy Dead Accounts, opening at the Music Box Theatre.
 Jack O'Brien directs the play about an Ohio family whose prodigal son returns flush with money and secrets.
 The cast also includes Judy Greer, Josh Hamilton, and Jayne Houdyshell.

 2017 Amy Schumer, Keegan-Michael Key, Laura Benanti, and Jeremy Shamos star in Meteor Shower, playwright and comedian Steve Martin's debut work on Broadway.
-The absurdist look at love and marriage opens at Broadway's Booth Theatre, where it will play for a limited run of 61 performances.
+The absurdist look at love and marriage opens at Broadway's Booth Theatre.

 More of Today's Birthdays: Louisa May Alcott (1832-1888).
 Trixie Friganza (1870-1955).
 Chester Erskin (1905-1986).
 Ann Corio (1909-1999).
 Raoul Pène Du Bois (1914-1985).
 Michael Kermoyan (1921-1994).
 Frank Galati (b.
 1943).
 Hinton Battle (b.
 1956).
 Frank Wildhorn (b.
 1959).
 Jackie Hoffman (b.
 1960).
 Andrew McCarthy (b.
 1962).